How to Report

 What happens after I report?

-When a Tell Someone referral is submitted, a trained staff member reviews the referral and checks Colorado State University records and systems to develop a response.
-Tell Someone staff may follow up with you to gather additional information.
-Tell Someone staff then make a referral to the appropriate CSU resource for an outreach to provide support.
-We:
+When a Tell Someone report is submitted, a trained staff member reviews the referral and checks Colorado State University records and systems to develop a specific and individualized response.
+Tell Someone staff then make referrals to appropriate CSU resource for an outreach to provide support.

-- Connect students and employees who may be having a difficult time with supportive resources
+- Connect students and employees with supportive resources

 - Assess and respond to individuals who may present a threat to themselves or others.
 This assessment does not replace a police response, but works in tandem with it